UPDATED: 6:45 a.m. ET, Nov. 30, 2021 —

-Fifty years ago this month, Shirley Chisholm made history by becoming the first Black woman elected to Congress.
-At only 43 years old, she was representing New York’s 12th Congressional District, an office she held for seven terms from 1969 to 1983.
-Chisholm passed away in 2005, but today would have been her 94th birthday.
+On this day 97 years ago, a political and womanist icon was born.
+Shirley Chisholm went on to make history in 1968, becoming the first Black woman elected to Congress.
+At only 43 years old, she represented New York’s 12th Congressional District, an office she held for seven terms from 1969 to 1983.

-In 1972, she became the first African American major party candidate to run for President of the United States — she was also the first woman to run for the Democratic Party’s presidential nomination.
+In 1972, she became the first African American major-party candidate to run for president of the United States and was also the first woman to ever run for the Democratic Party’s presidential nomination.
 Chisholm was a fearless fighter for education, voting rights, equality and was famously “unbought and unbossed.”